-Seventy-five years later we have reached a different sort of milestone: no US airline plans a single scheduled flight to Shannon or Cork in 2021.
+Seventy-five years later we have reached a different sort of milestone: no US airline, except for American Airlines, plans a single scheduled flight to Shannon or Cork in 2021.
 This will have a devastating impact on those regions.

 It is imperative that the Government acts immediately to prepare Ireland for the reopening of the country.
 Rapid Covid-19 testing at our airports is essential to this.
 The livelihoods of hundreds of thousands of Irish people depend on it.